ZacGamble/featherlitebooks/README.md

 ●  **validation functionality**

     *   We make sure user inputs are valid before saving them.
 Take the `ExpenseFormScreen.tsx` for example: before submitting a new expense, the `validateForm` function checks if all required fields are filled out (like name and category) and if the data is in the right format (e.g., amount is a positive number, date is YYYY-MM-DD).
 If there's an issue, an error message pops up to let the user know, and the form won't submit until the errors are fixed.
 This approach is used for all our forms.

+●  **industry-appropriate security features**

+    *   Security is a priority.
+We use Supabase Auth for secure user sign-up, login, and session management.
+Access to data is controlled by Supabase's Row Level Security, meaning users can only see and edit their own information.
+Sensitive API keys are kept out of the main code and stored in environment variables.
+All communication with Supabase is encrypted using HTTPS.
+We also validate user input on the client-side as a first defense, and Supabase handles secure password hashing so we never store plain text passwords.